 If you aren’t sure where to start in learning about herbs for preparedness, this list is it.
 These herbs are all easy to grow, readily available, and extremely versatile.
 Take time to thoroughly research each herb from several sources, and you will see what I mean.

 Angelica alone can be used for digestive issues, coughs, immunity, sore throats, certain types of joint pain, bladder and kidney problems, and topically to help clear bruises.
 Actually, angelica, peppermint, and hawthorn can all be used for digestive discomfort, but of different types.
-That’s why it’s important to learn about each herb in depth- a good herbal resource will help you learn the finer points of using angelica as opposed to peppermint, or hawthorn as opposed to angelica for digestive complaints.
+That’s why it’s important to learn about each herb in depth- a good herbal reference guide like this one will help you learn the finer points of using herbs in different situations.

 Each one of the herbs on the list can be used on it’s own, a practice called “simpling.”
 Don’t let the word “simple” fool you though- learning about just these nine herbs will keep you busy for quite some time!
 Here’s the short and sweet info on each herb to get you started:

-Elder: Both elderflower and elderberries can be used, and both are expectorant.
+- Elder: Both elderflower and elderberries (fresh or dried) can be used, and both are expectorant.
 Elderberry is also immune supporting, while elderflower can help with fevers, allergies, or be used as a calming tea.

 Formulas for Success

 In addition to these simples, I also keep a few compound formulas on hand.
-My must have herbal combinations are:
+My must-have combinations for herbal remedies are:

 Notes on Quantity and Expiration